 In many cases, problems can’t be solved by one person working alone.

 If you’re good at collaborating with others and working as part of a team, that’s something you should try to highlight on your resume.
+Having leadership skills is another way to showcase your collaboration experience.

 For example, a you could highlight your financial analyst skills by saying you “worked cross-functionally to launch an annual industry report.”